Review: Exeunt Magazine Submerge 2016

 Exeunt Magazine taste the more experimental side of Submerge

 Exeunt Magazine present beautifully written, experimental, fierce and longform writing about theatre.
-Critic Rosemary Waugh came along to Submerge Festival to review our events Ghosts and The Cube.
+Critic Rosemary Waugh came along to Submerge 2016 to review our events Ghosts and The Cube.

 “There’s no such thing as ghosts,” goes the last line of Emmy The Great’s Easter Parade, a song otherwise full of references to Sunday School pupils, Jerusalem and, of course, men with holes in their hands.
 Whether as irreligious references to the risen Christ or as the spirits of names carved into stone plaques, churches are possibly the most logical place of all for ghosts to be found.
 Yet the Church of St Thomas the Martyr in Bristol, chosen as the venue for Submerge Festival’s triple bill of works titled Ghosts, feels pleasantly untouched by the fingerprints of spectral visitors.